 Starting and growing a business takes a lot of patience and persistence.
-It also takes an incredible amount of focus, which is why many startups decide to hand over their financials to a professional who will make sure all of the numbers add up.
-It might not seem like it due to the upfront costs, but outsourced accounting can also save you money in the long run.
+It also takes an incredible amount of focus, which is why many businesses decide to hand over their financials to a professional who will make sure all of the numbers add up.
+Despite the upfront costs, Outsourced Accounting can save you money in the long run.

-So we agree that it makes sense to outsource.
-But which financial professional is the right one to employ?
+Once you have decided to outsource your accounting, which financial professional is the right one to employ?
 While on the surface online bookkeepers and accountants seem very similar, each offer different expertise and services.

 Let’s take a look at what online accountants offer and when you should consider hiring one.

 Cloud Accountants are Beneficial When You Need Help Writing a Business Plan

 Getting an accountant on board at the very beginning of your business will save a lot of time and money (and hair pulled out in frustration).
 An accountant can add valuable financial projections and reports to your business plan that will help make it professional, and more importantly, realistic.